priyasculinarycloud/priyasculinarycloud.github.io/_posts/2020-04-18-pumpkin-soup.markdown

-In a pressure cooker, add 1/2 tbsp of butter and add chopped Onions, Tomatoes, Carrots and Pumpkins.
-Saute for 5 minutes with medium flame and add a cup of water, the sauted Garlic mixture and pressure cook for 3 whistles.
+In a pressure cooker, add 1/2 tbsp of butter and add chopped onions, tomatoes, carrots and pumpkins.
+Saute for 5 minutes with medium flame and add a cup of water, the sauted garlic mixture and pressure cook for 3 whistles.